shjang7/daily_tech_journal/README.md

 It is different from the data saving place of user's information.<br />
 Cookie does not use server's resources, Session uses server's resources.<br />
 The session has better at security, and Cookie has better response speed.

+## Javascript
+### Methods
+#### Array methods (24.feb.2020)
+push, pop, unshift, shift, splice, slice, ...

+### Asynchronous
+The response time after sending a request to the server could be slower than code execution time. <br />So we need to use the asynchronous function.

+#### Async-await (22.jan.2020)
+Async function is written like just general function, but it works like promise function.

+An Async function can involve Await; it pauses Async function and waits for promise work; it resumes Async function and returns a result.<br />While the Async function breaks, the calling function runs continuously.

+Await keyword only works in an Async function.<br />If we use this out of Async function, it will get a syntax error.

 ## React
 #### Component (17.feb.2020)